Simplified circuit-level decoding using Knill error correction: Acknowledgements

 \section{Acknowledgements}

-The authors thank Evan Peters for valuable discussions.
+The authors thank Boris Bourdoncle, Anthony Leverrier, and Evan Peters for valuable discussions.
+We acknowledge the use of Timo Hillmann's \href{https://github.com/timohillmann/plotting_lib}{\texttt{plotting\_lib}} library for producing the plots in Fig.~\ref{fig:simulation_results}.
+We acknowledge the use of \href{https://github.com/tikzit/tikzit}{TikZit} to draw the circuit diagrams used in this paper.
+The authors are grateful to the CLEPS infrastructure from the Inria of Paris for providing resources and support.
+This research was enabled in part by support provided by Simon Fraser University (\url{https://www.sfu.ca/}) and the Digital Research Alliance of Canada (\url{https://alliancecan.ca/}).
 EM gratefully acknowledges the financial support of NTT Research while working in Waterloo.
 Research at IQC and the Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development; and by the Province of Ontario through the Ministry of Colleges, Universities, Research Excellence and Security.
 This work was co-funded by CIFRE grant n°2025/0667.
+MV was supported in part by Plan France 2030 through the project ANR-22-PETQ-0006.